What is a Family Visa?

 - That you have enough money to support yourself without public funds.
 You must demonstrate that you can support yourself in travelling to and living in the UK before you generate an income here.

 The Ancestry Visa application fee is £516.
-You must make this from outside the UK.
+You must apply for this from outside the UK.

 You will need to include several documents to prove you meet the requirements for a UK Ancestry Visa.
 These include: